-All timers defined in Recommendation H.245 should have periods of at least the maximum data delivery time allowed by the data link layer carrying Recommendation H.245, including any retransmissions.
-For SRP, a period of at least T401 \ N400 (acknowledgement timer \ retransmit counter).
+All timers defined in Recommendation H.245 shall have periods of at least the maximum data delivery time allowed by the data link layer carrying H.245, including any retransmissions.
+For SRP, a period of at least T401 (N400 + 1) [that is, acknowledgement timer (retransmit counter + 1)].